Key mixed migration characteristics

-The U.S. State Department Report on Trafficking in Persons 2011 classifies Yemen as a country of origin and, to a much lesser extent, a transit and destination country for men, women and children subjected to forced labour and sex trafficking.
-However, recent data collected by the Yemen Mixed Migration Task Force indicates that as a point of transit for trafficking and smuggling, Yemen does play an increasingly important role especially in the case of Ethiopian migrants and hence its role in this respect should not be underestimated.
-Since the beginning on the on-going political conflict in Yemen which began in 2010, Yemen has also experienced internal forced migration and is reported to have over 300,000 IDPs displaced across the country.
+The U.S. State Department Report on Trafficking in Persons 2012 classifies Yemen as a country of origin and, to a much lesser extent, a transit and destination country for men, women and children subjected to forced labour and sex trafficking.
+However, recent data collected by the Yemen Mixed Migration Task Force indicates that as a point of transit for trafficking and smuggling, Yemen does play an increasingly important role especially in the case of Ethiopian migrants.
+Since the beginning of the on-going political conflict in Yemen that began in 2011, Yemen has also experienced internal forced migration and is reported to have over 300,000 IDPs displaced across the country.

 Most recent statistics

-At over 100,000 individuals, the number of migrants/asylum-seekers crossing the Gulf of Aden for Yemen.
+An estimated 107,532 individuals, the number of migrants/asylum-seekers crossing the Gulf of Aden for Yemen.
 In December 2013, an estimated 244 migrants/refugees arrived on Yemen’s shores via Djibouti, an 82% decrease from arrivals in November 2013, and a 96% decrease from the migrants/refugees that arrived in December 2012 and 2011.
 In 2013 an estimated total of 48,102 individuals arrived in Yemen.
 This is compared with 107,532 in 2012; 103,154 in 2011 and 53,000 in 2010.
 Approximately 78% of all new arrivals in 2012 were from Ethiopia while 22% were from Somalia.
-This represents a change from three or four years ago when the proportions were reversed.
-Furthermore, the Red Sea crossing from the Djiboutian coastline has become increasingly the route of choice as opposed to the Arabian Sea crossing from the Puntland/Somaliland coastline.
+This represents a change from three or four years ago when the majority of new arrivals were Somali.
+Furthermore, the Red Sea crossing from the Djiboutian coastline has become the preferred route of choice as opposed to the Arabian Sea crossing from the Puntland/Somaliland coastline.

 Refugees and Asylum-seekers in Yemen